svelteuidev/svelteui/apps/docs/src/pages/core/media-query.md

 ## MediaQuery children

 <Alert icon={InfoCircled}  title="Important" color="blue" >
    MediaQuery only works with a single child element or component that renders an element.
-Strings, numbers, fragments and other parts will not have correct styles:
+Strings, numbers, fragments and other parts will not have correct styles.
 </Alert>

 ```tsx